Hamilton Township, Delaware County, Indiana

 Hamilton Township is one of twelve townships in Delaware County, Indiana.
 According to the 2010 census, its population was 12,169 and it contained 18,785 housing units.

 Fire Department

-Hamilton Township Volunteer Fire Defartment is currently the only working fire department in the township.
+Hamilton Township Volunteer Fire Department is currently the only working fire department in the township.
 There are 30+ firefighters that work all for the same cause, to preserve life and property in the township.
-The department currently operates 9 bad-looking trucks, ranging from medical and utility trucks, all the way to specialized pumpers and weird water carrying MTA buses.
+The department currently operates 9 trucks, ranging from medical and utility trucks, all the way to specialized pumpers.

 History

 The Hamilton Township Schoolhouse No. 4 was listed on the National Register of Historic Places in 1904.

 Geography

 According to the 2010 census, the township has a total area of 29.78 sqmi, of which 29.7 sqmi (or 99.73%) is land and 0.07 sqmi (or 0.24%) is water.